zoontek/react-native-permissions/README.md

 ### iOS

 By default no permission handler is installed.
-Update your `Podfile` by choosing the ones you want to check or request, then run `pod install`.
+Update your `ios/Podfile` by choosing the ones you want to check or request, then run `pod install`.

 ```ruby
 target 'YourAwesomeProject' do